Ann Arbor City Council Meeting Summaries

-For each City Council meeting, I have provided links to the City's Legistar website, CTN's YouTube video, and links to my newsletters and voting charts that I publish on A2ELNEL.com.
-I have listed agenda items of interest from each meeting, along with Legistar links, articles I've written (highlighted purple), and articles published on MLive.
+For each City Council meeting, I provide links to the City's Legistar website, CTN's YouTube video, and links to my newsletters and voting charts that I publish on A2ELNEL.com.
+I list agenda items of interest from each meeting, along with Legistar links, articles I've written (highlighted purple), and articles published on MLive.
 Look for highlighted text to find votes on development, affordable housing, and the City's Sustainability and Innovations department.

 This page is displaying information from a single Council meeting - click here to return to all meetings.

 In the Nov 3, 2020 election, there were three city millages on the ballot, all of which passed:

 - Renewal of a 2016 millage (2.125) will fund the ongoing repair and replacement of streets, bridges, and sidewalks throughout the City (Legistar) (Legistar)

 - A new millage (0.2) will cover the cost of constructing new sidewalks from 2021-2026.
 (Note: It will not change the obligation of developers to install sidewalks at their cost along a parcel's right-of-way frontages) (Legistar) (Legistar)

 - A new millage (1.0) will fund building, maintaining, and acquiring housing permanently affordable to low-income households earning a maximum 60% of Area Median Income and social services to support those units (2021-2041).
 (Legistar)

 This was the fifteenth regular Council meeting since Governor Whitmer declared a state of emergency and stay-at-home order due to the COVID-19 pandemic.
 This meeting was held online, via the ZOOM application.